BleuMei/BleuMei_Portfolio/README.md

 ### About Me
 Hello!
 I am Kraeza Mae Tabinga, a Computer Engineering student interested in building interactive and creative systems focused on UI/UX, web development, and immersive digital experiences.

-Most of my projects revolve around fantasy-inspired interfaces, student-centered systems, and experimenting with ideas that combine creativity and technology.
+Most of my projects revolve around school projects, fantasy-inspired interfaces, student-centered systems, and experimenting with ideas that combine creativity and technology.

 ---